Battery Materials Synthesis

 Electrodes/Anodes

-Significant advances in battery energy density and rate capability are needed for electric-drive vehicles to offer the reliability, durability, and safety demanded by a larger market.
+Significant advances in battery energy density and rate capability are needed for electric-drive vehicles to offer enhanced reliability, durability, and safety.
 Materials with high energy densities often fracture, degrade, and rapidly lose capacity due to expansion and contraction when the battery is charged or discharged at a high rate.
 NREL has managed to increase battery lifespan, rate capability, capacity, and safety through the development of novel nanostructured electrode materials.

 Nanotechnology

 Scientists at NREL have created crystalline nanotubes and nanorods to address Li-ion battery thermal management, weight, and conductivity issues.
-NREL's high-performance, binder-free, carbon-nanotube-based electrodes can optimize battery charging, while reducing swelling and shrinking that can shorten electrode lifespan.
+NREL's high-performance, binder-free, carbon-nanotube-based electrodes can optimize battery charging and reduce swelling and shrinking that can shorten electrode lifespan.
 An array of custom-built apparatus makes it possible for NREL to conduct nanostructured synthesis research.

 Metal Oxide Anodes